 Dogs may be on or off-lead as usual, however, please ensure your dog is able to be called back effectively.

 If your dog becomes lost in Silk Wood please contact the Welcome Building staff immediately.
 Do not enter the worksite to retrieve any lost dogs.
 Westonbirt staff will conduct the search safely to retrieve your lost dog.

 Your safety, as well as other visitors, dogs, volunteers and staff, is our top priority.
 Please follow instructions and do not enter restricted areas.

 Pathways affected by this work will be clearly signed.
 Please take care to follow all signage and not to cross any barriers in place to keep yourself, family, friends, dogs and forestry workers safe.

-As mentioned above Silk Wood is undergoing a transformation in 2021 and beyond.
-Once the harvester work has been completed there will be a ‘fallow’ period of 2-3 years to allow the soil to recover ready for new saplings.
+Silk Wood's transformation due to Chalara ash dieback began in 2021 and will continue to develop over many years.
+Once the felling work has been completed there will be a ‘fallow’ period of 2-3 years to allow the soil to recover ready for new saplings.
 This means that some parts of Silk Wood may seem a little bare for the time-being, but rest assured the Westonbirt Tree Team are doing what’s best for Silk Wood and will be sourcing new trees for the regeneration of this ancient woodland in due course.